Toblerity/rtree/docs/source/README.txt

     >>> objs = r.intersection((xmin, ymin, xmax, ymax), objects="raw")

- - Adjust :class:`rtree.index.Property` appropriate to your index.
+ - Adjust `rtree.index.Property` appropriate to your index.

    * Set your leaf_capacity to a higher value than the default 100.
 1000+ is fine for the default pagesize of 4096 in many cases.